build-on-aws/content/posts/what-happens-athena-query/index.md

 When writing is finished, Athena can begin showing the results to you.
 It does this simply by reading the results file from S3 and showing it to you in the console!

+It's also important to note something else here - Athena is asynchronous and stateless - what does that mean?
+- You don't have to stick around in the console to wait for results to come back.
+- You can look at the results from previous queries (for up to 45 days).
+- Athena wants to reuse the compute resources used by your query, which is why it writes the results to S3.

 Here's what the whole process looks like from start to finish.

 ```mermaid
 sequenceDiagram